-Vaginal itching is one of the most common causes of discomfort among the female population because there are a lot of factors that can cause it.
+Vaginal itch is one of the most uncomfortable sensations that women experience.
+There are a lot of factors that can cause it.

-It’s a very uncomfortable condition for those who suffer from it because it’s usually associated with an infection or a gynecological disease.
+It’s often associated with an infection or a gynecological disease.

-Although the symptoms can usually disappear after a few days go by, many people tend to be insecure and concerned, especially when it’s accompanied by irritation or sensitivity.
+Although the symptoms can usually disappear after a few days, many people tend to be insecure and concerned about it, especially when it’s accompanied by irritation or sensitivity.

-While it may be common, you should pay attention to your symptoms in this intimate area and make sure you treat the problem in a timely and appropriate manner.
+While it may be common, you should pay attention to your symptoms and make sure you treat the problem in a timely and appropriate manner.

-Before you decide you have a major problem, however, it’s essential that you go to a trusted gynecologist to determine the true cause.
+Before you start worrying that you have a major problem, however, it’s essential that you go to a trusted gynecologist to determine the real cause.

-Because we know that a lot of people aren’t aware of the conditions that could be related to this symptom, we want to share the top five with you today.
+Because we know that a lot of people aren’t aware of the conditions that could be related to vaginal itch, we want to share the top five with you today.

 Find out what they are!

-1. Vaginal itching due to a fungal infectionA yeast infection is a disease of this intimate area that develops when the pH or vaginal flora content is altered.
+1. Vaginal itch as a result of fungal infectionA yeast infection is a disease in this area that develops when the pH or vaginal flora balance is altered.

-Your pH, in general, is acidic and below 4.7 on average.
-When this level of acidity is destabilized, however, the lactobacilli levels can drop and microorganisms will proliferate.
+Your pH is acidic and below 4.7 on average.
+When this level of acidity is destabilized, the lactobacilli levels can drop and microorganisms will proliferate.

 This change can be triggered by the use of certain feminine hygiene products, wearing clothing that’s too tight, and even nutritional deficiencies.